-We study if consensus rating of Russian banks is practically useful and can be fairly well replicated using information from financial statements and other publicly available characteristics of those banks.
-We consider data from 2010, when first regulation of credit rating industry was introduced by Russian Ministry of Finance, to 2016, when new industry regulation changed its landscape drastically (international agencies of BigThree left the market, ratings of most of national agencies were excluded from using as elements in financial regulations and one new agency entered the market).
+We study if the consensus ratings of Russian banks are practically useful and can be well replicated using information from financial statements and other publicly available characteristics of those banks.
+We consider data from 2010, when the first regulation of the credit rating industry was introduced by the Russian Ministry of Finance, to 2016, when new industry regulations changed the landscape drastically (international agencies of the Big Three left the market, the ratings of most national agencies were excluded as elements in financial regulations, and one new agency entered the market).

-Information on bank ratings is obtained from RU.Data.10 Information on banks' financial indicators and defaults is obtained from Bank of Russia11, mainly from bank's reports No101 (containing data on banks' key balance sheet items), No102 (income statement, published quarterly), No135 (containing data on capital requirements, liquidity requirements and others).
-All explanatory variables referred to in the next chapter is based on parameters from these forms.
-Variable meanings, correlation between variables and its descriptive statistics is in Appendix A, Appendix E and Appendix F respectively.
+Information on bank ratings is obtained from RU.Data.10 Information on bank financial indicators and defaults is obtained from the Central Bank of the Russian Federation11, mainly from bank report No101 (containing data on banks' key balance sheet items), No102 (income statements, published quarterly), No135 (containing data on capital requirements, liquidity requirements etc.).
+All explanatory variables referred to in the next section are based on parameters from these forms.
+Variable meanings, correlations between variables and descriptive statistics are in Appendix A, Appendix E and Appendix F respectively.

-There are 134 Russian banks in our sample rated at least by two different agencies at some moment during the period.
-These banks and information on them we call Consensus Sample, since the real consensus is defined only for these banks.
-The statistic of banks from Consensus Sample can be seen in Figure 1.
-17 of these banks defaulted during considered period.
+There are 134 Russian banks in our sample rated by at least two different agencies during the period.
+These banks and the information on them we call the Consensus Sample, since the real consensus is defined only for these banks.
+The statistics of the banks from the Consensus Sample can be seen in Figure 1.
+17 of these banks defaulted during the considered period.